 - Tap Apps & Notifications, then hit See all apps.

-- Scroll down the list until you find the app you want to remove and tap it.
+- Please scroll down the list until you find the app you want to remove and tap it.

 - Select Uninstall.

 You can try one another method to speed up your Android by using the force GPU rendering option.
 This will use your phone’s graphics processing unit (GPU) rather than software rendering for some 2D elements that aren’t already taking advantage of this option.
 It means that your UI will render faster, smoother up your animations and give more room to your CPU.
 But, note that GPU consumes more battery than CPU for about 5-15%, so now make your decision carefully.

 Shift to SKIA